MBM1607/rendezvous-with-cassidoo/src/268-fibonacci-like/README.md

 let n = 5 > fibLike(10, 20, n) > [10, 20, 30, 50, 80] > fibLike(3, 7, n) > [3, 7, 10, 17, 27];
 ```

-## Installing & Running

-Just `pnpm install` to install all dependencies and then `pnpm test` to run the tests!

 ## Solution

 ![Code Polaroid](./code.png)